telerik/xamarin-forms-docs/controls/datagrid/selection.md

   <snippet id='datagrid-selection-setvm' />

 Now you use various approaches to select the first employee from the Marketing department.
-Each snippet a possible approach:
+Each snippet shows a possible approach:

 * In the case of Row selection, use SelectItem method: